Hariprasaadh/CareerTrack/README.md

 To get started with **CareerTrack**, follow these steps:

 1. Clone the repository:
+  '''bash
    git clone https://github.com/Hariprasaadh/CareerTrack.git
+   '''

-2. Install the dependencies for frontend and backend:
+3. Install the dependencies for frontend and backend:
 ```bash
 cd FullStack
 npm install